sparkflows/sparkflows-docs/docs/tutorials/nlp/namefinder.rst

 It consists of 3 Processors:

-* TextFiles - It reads in the input text file and creates a row from each line of text.
+* TextFiles- It reads in the input text file and creates a row from each line of the text.
-* OpenNLPNameFinder - It extracts the entities from each line of text.
+* OpenNLPNameFinder- It extracts the entities from each line of the text.
-* PrintNRows - It prints the first 10 rows of the result.
+* PrintNRows- It prints the first 10 rows of the result.

 Textfiles
 ---------